 When you are injured on the job or in the course of your duties for your employer, you may be entitled to collect wage loss benefits while you recover, under the Pennsylvania Workers’ Compensation Act.
 For most people, this means collecting Temporary Total Disability (TTD), Permanent Total Disability (PTD) or Permanent Partial Disability (PPD), depending on the type of injury you sustained.

-At Larry Pitt & Associates, our Philadelphia workers’ compensation attorneys outline your options and work with you so you know which type of benefits you may be eligible to collect.
+At Larry Pitt & Associates, our skilled workers’ compensation attorneys outline your options and work with you so you know which type of benefits you may be eligible to collect.
 For more than three decades, we have represented the best interests of injured workers throughout the state, collaborating with their doctors, handling their insurance companies and working hand-in-hand with union reps to ensure that the process goes as smoothly as possible.
 We know that a serious injury can leave you feeling insecure and unable to protect your family.
 We consider it our privilege to stand by your side and guide you through the process, so you can rest easier at night.

 A Basic Breakdown of Wage Loss Benefits